vivekBharati81/Synchronization_Technique_in_OFDM/README.md

-# Synchronization techniques in OFDM
+# Synchronization Techniques in OFDM
-In this project, I have implemented a synchronization technique in  OFDM using python
+To implement synchronization in OFDM (Orthogonal Frequency Division Multiplexing), detecting the start of an OFDM frame accurately is crucial.
+The Schmidl and Cox algorithm is a widely used method for this purpose